MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

 ## IMPORTANT!
  - The amp models require more than one instance of LiveSPICE for the desired results, separated into preamp and poweramp sections.
 This is done to prevent heavy CPU usage.
+   - **CAUTION:** Other preamps _need_ to be loud to push their matching poweramp circuit.
+This will be noted in the amp/effects list.
    - For real-time usage, the following settings are:
      - Oversampling at 1x.
      - Number of Iterations around 32 to 64 for preamps.